ACME-group-CMU/ACMEgroup/_pages/home.md

 You can read more about our group's culture [here]({{ site.url }}{{ site.baseurl }}/values).

 ## Our Work
 We are a computational materials science group in the Materials Science Department in the Carnegie Mellon School of Engineering, led by Prof. Rachel Kurchin.
-We focus on simulation and data-driven methods that can accelerate development and understanding of materials for a variety of clean energy applications.
-Stay tuned for more details as this site gets updated!
+We focus on simulation and data-driven methods that can accelerate development and understanding of materials for a variety of clean energy applications, with a particular focus on ways we can use computation to maximize what we learn from experiments.
+Check out the [research page]({{ site.url }}{{ site.baseurl }}/research) for more!

 </div>
 <div id="newsid" class="col-sm-5 col-xs-12" >